Popmotion/popmotion/packages/popmotion-pose/docs/learn/react/custom-transitions.md

 ---
 title: Custom transitions
-description: How to use Popmotion to define custom transitions for posers
+description: How to use Pose for React to define custom transitions
 category: react
 next: dynamic-props
 ---